 - They can be brought with you almost anywhere, and can be put away when not needed.

 - They are accessible to anyone.
 Real pets, and especially service dogs, can be quite expensive.
 ESSAs can be as low-cost or as fancy as you decide.
+You probably already have one!
+You don’t need to buy a new stuffed animal for it to be a support plush.

 What Makes a Stuffed Animal an Emotional Support Stuffed Animal?